 - Loosen nut 1.

-- Loosen nuts 22.
+- Loosen nuts 2.

 - Adjust the chain tension by turning adjusting screws 3 left and right.

-Guideline

-Chain tension 55...
-58 mm (2.17...
+Chain tension 55 58 mm (2.17

 2.28 in)

+Turn adjusting screws 3 on the left and right so that the

-Turn adjusting screws 3 on the left and right so that the markings on the left and right chain adjusters are in the same position relative to reference marks A. The rear wheel is then correctly aligned.
+Turn adjusting screws on the left and right so that the markings on the left and right chain adjusters are in the same position relative to reference marks .
+The rear wheel is then correctly aligned.